 While “entrepreneur” may occasionally be a euphemism for “out of work”, there are more and more individuals working in earnest to start a business of their own.
-Indeed, statistics show no fewer than 400 million such individuals globally, with over 2 million in the UK and 20 million in the US.
+Indeed, statistics show no fewer than 400 million such individuals globally, with over 2 million in the UK alone.

 Sadly, many of these ventures will never get off the ground at all.
 Of those that do, the majority will fail.
 Of those who submit business plans to venture capital investors, less than one percent will get the funding they seek.

 Those elite few who do raise finance have to give away large portions of their company and control in return.
 Worse still, many business founders who do receive venture capital money get fired within a year of the investment.

 Despite the challenge of raising money, and the serious potential downsides, there is a widespread notion that if you are an entrepreneur looking to build a successful, growing business, you need to write a business plan and raise a few million pounds.
 But this vision is essentially wrong.

 You don’t have to raise large amounts of capital to grow a business

 Many companies that have grown successfully never raised any venture capital.
 So why are we so focused on raising money, putting the investor at the center of this entrepreneurial phenomenon?

 The customer is the focus of any successful business, not the investor, or even the entrepreneur!